warrior0986/yii2templates/README.md

                     'type' => 'success'
                 ]);
 ~~~

+### Branch Material Design with Sidebar Menu
+Contains

+Basic User Authentication Branch
+Material Design Branch
+Sidebar menu with static items: this items can be configured in the file `layouts/left.php`
 <!--
 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions
 at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).